AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 To support clustering analysis and evaluation, we provide several functions in an R package we maintain called [`rOpenScPCA`](https://github.com/AlexsLemonade/rOpenScPCA/) to accomplish the following tasks:

 * Perform graph-based clustering
-* Evaluate clustering results with quality control metrics
+* Evaluate clustering results with several quality control metrics
-* Calculate several sets of clustering results across parameter space
+* Calculate different sets of clustering results across parameter space in order to identify an optimal clustering scheme

 We also provide an OpenScPCA analysis module [`hello-clusters`](https://github.com/AlexsLemonade/OpenScPCA-analysis/tree/main/analyses/hello-clusters) with example notebooks demonstrating how to use clustering functionality in `rOpenScPCA`.
+This module also provides instructions on how to install `rOpenScPCA`.